 In the Spanish War of Succession, the now heavily fortified castle was taken in 1703 by the imperial troops and completely destroyed.
 After the peace treaty of 1714, Elector Max Emanuel rebuilt it as an even more powerful fortress, which proved its worth in the Austrian War of Succession when it withstood an attack by the Austrian army.
 After the Napoleonic Wars the fortress declined in importance, and in 1841 was abandoned and fell into ruin.

-In 1966 the ruined fortress passed to the Bavarian Palace Department, which is now taking steps to prevent its further decline; the Schnaittach bastion is being made accessible as a viewing platform and a large part of the massive casemates will be opened up for guided tours.
+In 1966 the ruined fortress passed to the Bavarian Palace Administration, which is now taking steps to prevent its further decline; the Schnaittach bastion is being made accessible as a viewing platform and a large part of the massive casemates will be opened up for guided tours.

 | top |